AlexandriaCummins/Resume-/README.md

 * Partner with district
 * Create lasting relationships with customers

+Accomplishments:
+* Successfully headed two store grand openings in Seattle area
+* Reached record breaking sales figures
+* Displayed a positive, helpful attitude on a daily basis that was consistently praised by customers and employers alike
+* Demonstrated flexibility and problem solving on IT maitenence, staff issues, scheduling and all aspects.

-* Check out Earthbound Trading Company by clicking this link:
+Check out Earthbound Trading Company:
 <http://www.earthboundtrading.com>

 **Juicy Couture**